Volibear Build Guide by shukmeister

 Lee Sin), opening

-Boots of Speed and leveling
+Boots and leveling

-Rolling Thunder first is very wise.
+Thundering Smash first is very wise.

 I do not run the aggressive build just because my opponent is a passive laner.
 Most of your games should open